 It was adapted into a film, starring another Hollywood legend – Faye Dunaway, who was fast approaching that dangerous age for cinema actresses – the dreaded forty.

 It is one of the most insane films I have ever seen.

-In real life Joan Crawford was born Lucille Fay Lu Sueur -the illegitimate child of a laundress.
-In 1908 – according to Joan, but 1904 according to the census.
-She became a flapper dancer in the 1920s – and allegedly made a couple of ‘stag films’ before breaking into silent films.
+In real life Joan Crawford was born Lucille Fay Lu Sueur -the illegitimate child of a laundress – in 1908 according to Joan, but 1904 according to the census.
+She became a flapper dancer in the 1920s – and allegedly made a couple of ‘stag films’ before breaking into more respectable silent movies.
 Always embarrassed by her humble origins, she decided that she was going to be a star, by hook or by crook.
 With a steely determination she clawed her way to become one of the top stars of the 1930s.